-Carnegiea gigantea f. cristate is a Saguaro with one difference.
-It has a crested form usually found on the growing tip of the main arm or stem.
-The crested top forms when the cells in the growing stem begin to divide outward instead of upward or in a circular pattern like the non-crested plant.
+Carnegiea gigantea f. cristate is a large cactus with a fan-shaped part usually found on the tip of the main stem.
+The crest forms when the cells in the stem begin to divide outward instead of upward or in a circular pattern like the non-crested plant.
 The cause has been speculated but remains unknown.
 One theory is that a "trigger" may initiate the process, such as a lightning strike or frost.
 The crest can extend up to 5 feet (1.5 m) in diameter.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).